iQuerz/PowerShellAHK/README.md

 5 - Setup the size and position

-6 - Add light transparency to the terminal
+6 - Add light transparency to the terminal with [Glass2k](https://chime.tv/products/glass2k.shtml)